 About Sexual Violence

 Sexual misconduct includes any sexual activity for which consent is not given.
-Studies show that about one in three women on college campuses will be the target of either a completed or an attempted rape and that more than 80 percent of all women who experienced assault were acquainted with the person who assaulted them.
-It is also estimated that one in six men will be assaulted in their lifetime, most often by an acquaintance or relative.
+Studies show that about one in five women on college campuses will be the target of either a completed or an attempted rape and that more than 80 percent of all women who experienced assault were acquainted with the person who assaulted them.
+It is also estimated that one in 33 men will be assaulted in their lifetime.
+One in 6 boys expereinces a sexual assault by the time they are 18 years old, most often by an acquaintance or relative.
 Victims and perpetrators may be of the any gender, though studies of rape indicate the majority of cases involve a male perpetrator and female victim.
+According to recent study from Center for Disease Control, lesbians and gay men reported intimate partner violence and sexual violence over their lifetimes at levels equal to or higher than those of heterosexuals; with sexual orientation based on respondents' identification at the time of the survey.
+They also found that bisexual women (61.1%) report a higher prevalence of rape, physical violence and/or stalking by an intimate partner compared to both lesbian (43.8%) and heterosexual women (35%).

 To define some key terms: